gyutrange/gyutrange.github.io/about.md

 ---

 ## About Me
-I am a student and engineer interested in vulnerability analysis and information security consulting.
-I am passionate about discovering new vulnerabilities and preventing their exploitation.
-Through these activities, I am dedicated to developing new security policies.
-As an engineer committed to finding vulnerabilities and defending against attacks, I have a keen interest in various attack and defense techniques, as well as secure coding, forensics, and AI-driven exploit automation.
-My goal is to become a leader in cybersecurity in Korea, creating and leading robust security policies.
+I am a student with a interest in vulnerability analysis and cybersecurity research.
+Currently affiliated with KNUS at Kangwon National University, I am passionate about discovering vulnerabilities and developing robust defense mechanisms.
+My interests span a wide range of areas including offensive and defensive security techniques, secure coding practices, digital forensics, and AI-driven exploit automation.
+My ultimate goal is to become a leader in the field of cybersecurity in Korea, contributing to the development and advancement of effective security policies.

 ---
 ## Experiences